OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 If a function can take more than one kind of data as input or can output more than one kind of data, that is indicated with more than one letter (as with “s or a”) or with o for object.

-We also use shorthands for substring (“sub”) and separator (“sep”).
+We also use shorthands for substring (“sub”) and separator string (“sep”).
 Optional arguments will say “(optional)”.

 In places where OpenRefine will accept a string or a regex pattern, you can supply a string by putting it in quotes.
 If you wish to use any regex notation, wrap the pattern in forward slashes.